 Our tip: Only appeal if you think it’s going to make your council tax bills cheaper!

 4. Do you qualify for single person’s allowance or the second adult rebate?

 These are two of the most common reductions to your council tax bill.
 See if you’re eligible.
 In some cases it’s even possible to backdate a claim if you can prove a genuine reason why you hadn’t claimed these council tax benefits before.

 5. Have you had a change in circumstances?

-Life moves pretty fast these days and sometimes it’s tough to keep every organisation and authority aware of your current circumstances.
+Life moves pretty fast and sometimes it’s tough to keep every organisation and authority aware of your current circumstances.

 Council tax can be affected by children moving in and out of your property, when people start receiving benefits or if you lose your job.
 If your situation changes it’s always worthwhile giving the council a call straightaway.